rkyv/rkyv/book_src/validation.md

 # Validation

-Validation can be enabled with the `validation` feature.
+Validation can be enabled with the `bytecheck` feature.
 Validation leverages the [`bytecheck`](https://docs.rs/bytecheck) crate to perform archive validation, and allows the consumption of untrusted and malicious data.